 Now, people are getting back to offices and the concern to stay safe is obvious.
 It has become mandatory to get coronavirus-specific data collection and risk management.
 Taking necessary precautions at workplace and industry, managing shifts and changeovers and contact tracing if someone gets infected are the unavoidable things to be followed.
 These all necessary measures can be easily followed with the help of Iot applications.
 Wearables can be used to resolve all the concerns as it alerts the employee for maintaining social distancing, and if they come close, it gathers the data to help in determining the possible exposure to the coronavirus.

 This one is the amazing one; the coronavirus spread has led to the development of another IoT based innovative solution, i.e. thermal camera.

 The cloud-connected thermal cameras can identify persons with raised body temperature.
 This will certainly help an employer in identifying the probably infected people.
 Though it cannot stop the spread of COVID-19, these systems ensure that the company is concerned about the health of employees and customers as well.
 If someone is identified with high body temperature, then they’ll have to get tested or follow the quarantine.

 The need, the urge for changes and the present setbacks all three things conclude that we need to adopt IoT as soon as possible.
 It will not just warn us from future pandemic but also back in saving electricity and many other resources.

 The adoption of IoT and its successful implementation can provide better operational data and insights.
 It will even enhance operations, intermediate steps and provide the relevant data to develop optimal IoT solution for meeting business needs.
 But successful IoT implementation isn’t easy; you need to depend on trusted technology partner having hand-on expertise in IoT.
-You can explain your ideas to the IoT development company and get the most fitting solutions.
+You can explain your ideas to the IoT development and software development companies and get the most fitting solutions.